ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 4) Width of the sprite.
 5) Height of the sprite.

-Attributes `displayOffsetX` and `displayOffsetY` set the offset of the sprites when being displayed. `name` sets the name of the sprite, otherwise a generated name sill be used in the editor.
+`name` sets the name of the sprite, otherwise a generated name will be used in the editor.

 ## 'Script'

-`File:Script "../script/something" lang="qscript"`
+`File:Script "../script/something" lang="lua"`

 Specifies a script for a layer or object.